amazon-archives/aws-ant-tasks/README.md

 </incremental-opsworks-deployment>
 ```

-Result: deploys deploymentId1 and deploymentId2, blocks until they finish, then deploys deploymentId3 and deployment Id4, blocks until they finish, finally deploys deploymentId5 and block until it finishes.
+Result: deploys deploymentId1 and deploymentId2, blocks until they finish, then deploys deploymentId3 and deployment Id4, blocks until they finish, finally deploys deploymentId5 and blocks until it finishes.